emilyhorsman/bikeblog/content/posts/kats-bb-1-part-2/index.md

 {{< image src="DSCF5379.jpg" alt="A close up of the PAUL brake noodle sitting over the triangular tire knobs." >}}

+{{< image src="DSCF5374.jpg" alt="A close-up of a gold brake with the excess cable routed through its slot.
+It's mounted on a blue bike in a bike stand with a tanwall tire with black knobs." >}}

 {{< image src="DSCF5433.jpg" alt="A close up of the brass nipples and SimWorks Standalone 001 rim." >}}

 Take a nice long sniff of that saddle.
-Really curious if this Cambium saddle works out for her.
+Really curious if this Cambium saddle works out for her — this one is on loan from the [Scenic Routes](https://www.scenicroutessf.com) saddle library.

 {{< image src="DSCF5381.jpg" alt="Me holding the bike in one arm with my eyes closed sniffing the saddle." >}}